I provide care to all equine types, from Andalusians to Zebras, drafts to miniatures, performance show horses to the backyard companion.

 I'm Michael Waldorf, a professional farrier in the State of Oregon, committed to providing the highest quality hoofcare to those horses entrusted to my care.
 I am a certified farrier with the American Farriers Association, accredited and credentialed through the American and International Association of Professional Farriers and have received certificates of completion from various schools and advanced training programs.
 I continue to keep current, seeking ongoing education from some of the best farriers and equine lameness veterinarians in the world.

 HAPPY FEET HOOFCARE

 I have studied all well known styles of hoof trimming, and understand the popularly shared concepts behind these different modalities, including so called "natural" trimming methods.
 The bottom line: The proper trim for your horse is dependent on the person controlling the nippers and rasp.
 From personal experience I recognize that with the proper environment, conditioning, and hoofcare, many horses can perform quite well without horseshoes.
-I personally stress that shoes be used only when found necessary for a horse's health, comfort or performance.
+I personally stress that shoes be used when found helpful or indeed, necessary, for a horse's health, comfort or performance.